Ethlie Ann Vare: Non-fiction books

 Vare's 2011 release is also her most autobiographical, Love Addict: Sex, Romance and Other Dangerous Drugs (HCI Books, 2011), which developed out of her blog Affection Deficit Disorder.
 Love Addict is her eleventh published book, the first on the subject of addiction, something she has experienced firsthand.
 "It is," she says, "a funny book about a serious subject."

+Children's Book

+In 2022 Ethlie Ann Vare became an early adopter of generative AI technology and used it to illustrate a children's book with paintings in the style of her late father, portrait artist Ben Herman.
+"Technology brought my dead dad and my dead dog together on the page" she said.
+WOOF!
+(Central Park South Publishing March 2023), is the story of a tomboy who rescues a “death row doggie” who is actually a wolf, mistaken for a dog.
+Or maybe he’s a dog who just thinks he’s a wolf.
+In the end, the two misfit lone wolves... fit.